Chern Simons invariants in $KK$ theory: -theory with real coefficients

-Let $G$ be a Lie groupoid.
-The $KK^*_G(A,B)$ group is usually defined only for separable $C^*$-algebras only.
-We follow the remarks given by Skandalis\cite{MR775997} in order to define $KK^*_G(A,B)$ for arbitrary $C^*$-algebras $A$ and $B$ by where the projective limit and injective limit are over all separable $C^*$-algebra with morphisms $\phi:C\to B$ and $\psi:B\to D$.
+The $\KK^*_G(A,B)$ group is usually defined only for separable $C^*$-algebras only.
+We follow the remarks given by Skandalis \cite{MR775997} in order to define $\KK^*_G(A,B)$ for arbitrary $C^*$-algebras $A$ and $B$ by where the projective and injective limits are over all separable $C^*$-algebras $D$ and $C$ with morphisms $\psi:A\to D$ and $\phi:C\to B$.

-When the groupoid $G$ is not second countable (but $G^0$ is always assumed second countable) then where the projective limit is over all second countable Lie subgroupoids.
+When the groupoid $G$ is not second countable (but $G^0$ is always assumed second countable) then we define equivariant $KK$-theory by where the projective limit is over all second countable Lie subgroupoids.